Control Systems

 - Dynamics instead of snapshots

-Once I internalized that worldview, every complex system started to look tractable.
+Once that worldview is internalized, every complex system starts to look tractable.

 PID as intuition

-PID wasn't a loop to me.
-It was the first time I saw laws of adjustment that work everywhere.
+PID isn't just a loop.
+It's the first encounter with laws of adjustment that work everywhere.

 - P = how hard you push